 Document objects in that browsing context's session

 history and the document families of all those

 consists of the union of all the document families of the

-browsing contexts that are nested through the
+browsing contexts of the

 The content document of a browsing context container container is the result of the following algorithm:

 If container's nested browsing context is null, then return null.